 At the Olsinski Law Firm, PLLC, our knowledgeable family law attorneys have decades of experience helping men and women through all aspects of divorce.
 We take the time to listen to what’s most important to you so we can advance your interests at every stage of the process while minimizing the chances of a long, drawn-out legal battle.Types of North Carolina Divorces

 North Carolina recognizes two types of divorce, Absolute Divorce or Divorce from Bed and Board.
 Absolute Divorce is also referred to as "simple divorce" or "no-fault divorce."
-In basic terms this type of divorce is the process where married people become unmarried; it is simply used to legally conclude a valid marriage.
+In basic terms, this type of divorce refers to the process where married people become unmarried; it is simply used to legally end a valid marriage.

-- Cruel or barbarous treatment
+- Cruel or barbarous treatment,

-- Offering indignities to render life intolerable
+- Indignities to render life intolerable or overly burdensome,

-- Excessive use of alcohol or drugs or
+- Excessive use of alcohol or drugs, or

 After a divorce from bed and board, the spouses stay married; however, they can then resolve issues related to the separation with a separation agreement.
 This allows spouses to work out the division of property and post-separation support.What Decisions Must a Court Make Before a Divorce is Final?

 Because divorce is the legal end of a marriage, there are certain decisions the court must make before finalizing a divorce, including the following: